You'll avoid bankruptcy but it will impact your credit score. Use this guide to decide if it's the right choice for you.

 What is a debt agreement?

-A debt agreement is a binding agreement between you and your creditors to pay a sum of money owed to your creditors that you can afford.
+A debt agreement is a binding arrangement between you and your creditors to pay a sum of money owed to your creditors that you can afford.
 It’s also referred to as a Part IX agreement as it can be found in Part 9 of the Bankruptcy Act 1996.
+They're offered to Australians with low incomes who can't repay everything they owe but want to avoid bankruptcy.

 What’s the difference between a debt agreement and bankruptcy?